AAdewunmi/Grokking-the-Coding-Interview-Patterns-for-Coding-Questions/README.md

 # Project Title:

-Patterns for Coding Interview Questions: Solutions to Grokking the Coding Interview Patterns for Coding Questions in JAVA ☕️
+Solutions to "Grokking the Coding Interview: Patterns for Coding Questions" by Design Gurus implemented in JAVA ☕️

 ## 1. Project Description: